 Last but not least, our top spot goes to our spectacular Cornish beaches.
 With over 400 beaches in Cornwall, by and large there are plenty to choose from.
 Just 10 minutes to Falmouth centre, Gyllyngvase beach has stunning views and the trendy Gylly Beach Cafe.
 Swanpool beach has a pretty nature reserve, bouncy castle and watersports hire for all.
 Look for the Blue Flag Beach status which indicates high environmental and quality standards.

 Our award-winning University accommodation comprises large self-contained Glasney Flats and en-suite double and twin Glasney Rooms.
-Exclusively available during July and August in 2021 (sadly not available this year due to Covid-19), our residential village is nestled amongst tranquil historical gardens.
+Exclusively available during July and August, our residential village is nestled amongst tranquil historical gardens.
 We have an 18th-century manor house and host of onsite campus facilities.
 In addition to this, with strolling through our beautiful heritage gardens, there are plenty of activities in our state-of-the-art Sports Centre to ensure a healthy, memorable and productive time.
 So, if you have any questions, just give us a call!